aristosv/sdshrink/README.md

 ![alt text](https://github.com/aristosv/sdshrink/blob/master/step7.png)

-10. This is the end result.
-It's exactly how you want the SD to be.
+10. This is exactly how you want the SD to be.
 Shrunk down with some free space.
 The rest of the SD is unallocated.

 ![alt text](https://github.com/aristosv/sdshrink/blob/master/step8.png)